Getting through the first eight weeks of breastfeeding is without a doubt the hardest phase!

 When you settle in for a feed, there’s nothing worse than realising the remote and your drink are on the other side of the room!

-Have a tray or small box where you have a drink, snack, your phone and the TV remote.
+Have a tray or small box where you have everything you need ready to go. a drink, snack, your phone and the TV remote.
 This way you can get comfy!

 18. Hand over all chores